Skip to main content

 Frequently Asked Questions

-What is elbow tendinopathy?
+What is Elbow Tendinopathy?

 Elbow tendinopathy is a chronic condition affecting the tendons around the elbow.
 It includes tennis elbow (lateral epicondylalgia), which causes pain on the outside of the elbow, and golfer's elbow (medial epicondylalgia), which causes pain on the inside.
 Both conditions are caused by repetitive overload rather than acute inflammation.